Board of Directors

 Kerri Hurley is Director of Grants Management at the Barr Foundation.
 She supports Barr’s staff and grantees through every stage of the grantmaking process.
 Prior to joining Barr in 2000, she worked in consultant relations at State Street Research, in property management at the Druker Company, and in the office of Michael Connolly, former Massachusetts Secretary of State.

-She is an active member of the Grant Managers Network, for which she served as New England co-chair for many years.
+She is an active member of PEAK Grantmaking, for which she served as New England co-chair for many years.
 She currently serves on the advisory committee for the Summer Fund, a donor collaborative working to promote high-quality summer camps and programs for youth in Boston, Cambridge, Chelsea, and Somerville.
 Kerri holds a bachelor’s degree in English from Salem State College and is a notary public.

 Term expires 2019

-Since joining PEAK Grantmaking Adriana has held leadership roles at both the national and chapter levels, including Co-chair of the 2014 National Conference, and Chair of the Communications Committee for the New York Chapter (2012-2014).
+Since joining PEAK Grantmaking in 2010, Adriana has held several national and regional volunteer roles, including Chair of the NY Communications Committee, Co-chair of the 2014 Annual Conference, and Chair of the board’s Nominating and Audit Committees.

-Adriana holds a M.A. in Arts Administration from Columbia University and an undergraduate degree in Art History from Universidad Iberoamericana.
-She also sits on the board of Slideluck, a 501c3 non-profit dedicated to building and strengthening community through food and art.
+She holds a M.A. in Arts Administration from Columbia University and an undergraduate degree in Art History from Universidad Iberoamericana in Mexico City.
+She is an avid volunteer in the animal welfare community and has previously served on the board of a non-profit arts organization, Slideluck.

 Director of Program Management | Rockefeller Brothers Fund | New York